ktownsend-personal/RetroPhone/README.md

   * DIY without using VOIP because if I wanted VOIP [I can buy that for $40](https://a.co/d/4o4eVzs)
 * special mode for my old candlestick phone to simulate just picking it up and talking to an operator, possibly with toggling the hook to attract the operator and using a voice assistant to respond to spoken commands
   * if I get that voice assistant idea working, can also use it to respond to dialing zero to get an operator
+* status web page, possibly with configurable options

+## Progress
+* button to ESP32 triggers incoming call (physical ringing) with accurate 20Hz ring frequency and 2s-on/4s-off cadence to the SLIC, which rings the phone physically
+* stable call progress mode transitions with debounce (hook signal bounces a lot)
+  * debounce timing tuned to avoid transitions while pulse-dialing
+* fake call progress tones with optional on/off cadence timing
+  * single-freq on PWM pin for now until I implement multi-freq on DAC pin

+## Challenges
+* Timing of stopping the ringer when handset taken off-hook is difficult to get "immediate", so there is a brief amount of clicking on the handset when first picked up.
+  * I was able to tweak my debounce logic to skip the debounce period when specifically transitioning from incoming to connected (triggered by going off-hook), which has minimized to probably about 50 milliseconds.
+* The SLIC's audio output pin has the physical ringing signal while ringing, likely requiring an isolation mechanism (relay, solid-state relay, other options?)
+  * if the actual ring voltage is present on the SLIC audio out pin we will need to protect the ESP32 with some form of isolation while ringing
+  * if we decide to use physical wire for the trunk line we will need to disconnect the SLIC audio out from it while dialing
+  * if we decide to use DTMF signaling over the trunk audio line before connecting the call we will have to use a switching mechanism to isolate the trunk line and shift the ESP32 audio out pin to the trunk or use a different DAC pin for it

+## Next Steps
+* pulse dialing, decoded in software
+* DTMF dialing, decoded in software
+* multi-freq call progress tones on DAC pin
+* call progress recorded messages
+* trunk line via wifi, or wired if wifi affects audio quality
+  * could switch to PiZero or something if ESP32 not up to the task with wifi

 ## Inspiration
 * [Telephone Central Office Simulator](https://youtu.be/qM0ZhSyA6Jw) (video) and [related GitHub repo](https://github.com/GadgetReboot/misc_file_bin/tree/master/2022_11/Telephone_Central_Office_wip) from GadgetReboot